ansible-community/ara/doc/source/api-security.rst

 By default, :ref:`ARA_ALLOWED_HOSTS` authorizes ``localhost``, ``::1`` and ``127.0.0.1`` to serve requests for the API server.

-In order to host an instance of ara-server on another domain, the domain must be part of this list or the application server will deny any requests sent to it.
+In order to host an instance of the API server on another domain, the domain must be part of this list or the application server will deny any requests sent to it.